 We have agreed to issue to Maxim Group at the closing of this offering a purchase option to purchase up to a total of 175,000 ordinary shares.
 The purchase price of the purchase option is \$100.00.
 The ordinary shares issuable upon exercise of the purchase option are identical to those offered by this prospectus.
 The purchase option is exercisable at an exercise price equal to 125% of the initial offering price per ordinary share in this offering commencing one year from the closing date of this offering and expiring five years from the closing date of this offering.
-The purchase option and the ordinary shares underlying the purchase option may not be sold during this offering, nor sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition thereof by any person for a period of one year immediately following the closing date of this offering with respect to the registr ation under the Securities Act of the ordinary shares issuable upon exercise of the warrant.
+The purchase option and the ordinary shares underlying the purchase option may not be sold during this offering, nor sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition thereof by any person for a period of one year immediately following the clo sing date of this offering.
+The purchase option grants to holders demand and "piggy back" rights for five years from the closing date of this offering with respect to the registration under the Securities Act of the ordinary shares issuable upon exercise of the warrant.
 We will set aside and at all times have available a sufficient number of ordinary shares to be issued upon exercise of the purchase options.
-We will bear the fees and expenses attendant to one additional demand registration, other than in all cases, that underwriting commissions will be paid by the holders themselves.
+We will bear the fees and expenses attendant to one additional demand registration and any piggyback registration right and the holders will bear the fees and expenses attendant to one additional demand registration, other than in all cases, that underwriting commissions will be paid by the holders themselves.
 The exercise price and number of ordinary shares issuable upon exercise of the purchase option may be adjusted in certain circumstances including in the event of a stock dividend, or our recapitalization, reorganization, merger or consolidation.